Bikeman868/NPL/docs/RECOMMENDATIONS.md

 Note that this code explicitly copies the message context of the message to demonstrate how you would do this, but this is not typical.
-If you do not include the `context` statement within the `clone` statment, the cloned message context will be an exact copy the original message context.
+If you do not include the `context` statement within the cloned message, the context will be an exact copy the original message context.

-Writing `emit clone` on a line by itself with no scope block will simply emit another message that is completely identical to the incomming message.

-Note that if we placed rhw `clear` before `clone` then we would have cleared the route on the incomming message before copying it, and the cloned message would also have no route going forward.
+Note that if we placed the `clear` before `emit` then we would have cleared the route on the incomming message before copying it, and the cloned message would also have no route going forward.

-This `clone` and `clear` syntax works in `accept` statements and `route` statements.